 Not all sleep disorders are life-threatening but the same can’t be said of OSA – obstructive sleep apnea.
-People with this condition may experience a pause in breathing, briefly though, during their sleep.
+Despite having a bed that rises or a bed that adjusts itself as one move while sleeping in the night, people with this condition may experience a pause in breathing, briefly though, during their sleep.
 Even the breath may become very shallow and it can take place not once or twice but many times over a night.
 That’s why, this condition is taken very seriously as it comes with risks attached.

 Similarly, OSA occurs where something blocks the upper airway, either completely or partly, during sleep or at night.
 Then the chest muscles and diaphragm have to work strenuously to open the blocked airway and pull air into the lungs.
 After that, body jerk or snort or a loud gasp precedes the resuming of sleep.
 Interestingly, the sufferer may not know about all this.

 OSA and CPAP machine